BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Handling Common Networking Scenarios.md

 ## Handling a Transformation Failure

 Assuming a `TransportSuccess` object has been received, there is one final part to the `execute` process - transformation.
-Often occurring through the `Decodable` machinery, this is the the process of converting the received `TransportSuccess` into the designated `Response` type.
+Often occurring through the `Decodable` machinery, this is the process of converting the received `TransportSuccess` into the designated `Response` type.
 Depending on the specifics of the transformation there are several different types of `Error` that can be thrown here, but usually errors from this part of the process will be thrown `DecodingError`s.

 ```swift
 do {